 Line the tin with parchment paper

 I’m guilty of not lining my tins properly with parchment paper, and if you haven’t done it yet, you should start doing it like now!
-Lining your tin will greatly help take your cake out and keep the shape of it too.
+Lining your tin will greatly help take your cake out and keep its shape too.
 To line, simply cut a piece of parchment paper into the sizes of the bottom and side of the tin you are using, grease a thin layer of oil or vegan butter on the inside then line with the cut parchment paper.
 You can also just grease your tin if you don’t have any parchment paper.

-Cur into slices when the loaf is completely cooled
+Cut into slices when the loaf is completely cooled

 If you are having a difficult time cutting the loaf into slices, you might be cutting it too soon.
 When the loaf is still hot/warm right out of the oven, it’s still in the process to form a nice shape.
 So let it cool completely first and see if it helps!
 Another thing might be that your knife isn’t sharp enough to cut a loaf/bread or that you are not using a bread knife.
 Try sharpening it or using a proper bread knife!